fjaffriOSU/SQL_Case_Study_8_Week_Challenge/README.md

 # SQL Weekly Challenge

-Welcome to the 8-Week SQL Challenge!
+Welcome to the Weekly SQL Challenge!
 This project documents my journey through the challenge, where I tackled various SQL problems, from basic to advanced, and had some fun along the way.

 ## Challenge Overview

 - **Challenge Creator**: Danny
-- **Duration**: 8 weeks (Right now on 3rd)
+- **Duration**: 1 Weeks
 - **Tool Used**: Azure Data Studio, DB Fiddle
 - **Disclaimer**: None of the solutions are validated against the official solutions (blame my budget restrictions!).
 Expect some quirky queries and a bit of humor!